August Wilson Monologue Competition

 2) Choose and memorize an approved monologue for the competition.
 To find a monologue, go to Approved AWMC Monologues in the Monologues tab below.

-3) Register for the competition and be available for an informational meeting, one of the semi-finals, and the regional finals.
+3) Register for the competition and be available for audition and regional/semi-final round dates.

 Students registered for the competition must choose a monologue from the approved list below.
 Monologues cannot be cut or changed in any way.